taijiweb/domcom/doc/api-reference.md

 #####  module: domcom/src/util

+  (UPDATE: this module has been published as dc-util and imported to domcom).

   Domcom implements this group functions to provided for the framework itself.
 It is not intended to be used as general utilities.
 Please choose them according to your user case.

 ##### isArray